marcbachmann/electron-rpc/README.md

 This module is only compatible with [Electron](https://github.com/atom/electron).
 It won't work in nodejs directly.

+Please use electron-rpc@v2.0.0 if you're using [electron >= v0.35.0](https://github.com/atom/electron/releases/tag/v0.35.0).
+The ipc module api changed with that version.

 #### Server API
 ```
 var Server = require('electron-rpc/server')